apache/flink/docs/dev/table/modules.md

 under the License.
 -->

-Modules can extend Flink's built-in objects by defining a set of metadata, for example, functions.

-Modules are pluggable.
-Flink provides a few pre-built modules.
-Users can write their own too.
+Modules allow users to extend Flink's built-in objects, such as defining functions that behave like Flink built-in functions.
+They are pluggable, and while Flink provides a few pre-built modules, users can write their own.

 For example, users can define their own geo functions and plug them into Flink as built-in functions to be used in Flink SQL and Table APIs.
-Another example is users can load an out-of-shelf Hive module to use Hive built-in functions as part of Flink built-in functions.
+Another example is users can load an out-of-shelf Hive module to use Hive built-in functions as Flink built-in functions.

 * This will be replaced by the TOC
 {:toc}